 - All research papers accepted for presentation at iConference 2019 will be published in Springer’s Lecture Notes in Computer Science series and therefore indexed by major services such as Web of Science and Scopus.
-This applies to Long Research Papers and Short Research Papers.
-Papers will be published as Green Open Access to enable institutional repository deposits as well as Illinois Digital Environment for Access to Learning and Scholarship (IDEALS) despoits.
+This applies to Full Research Papers and Short Research Papers.
+Papers will be published as Green Open Access to enable institutional repository deposits as well as Illinois Digital Environment for Access to Learning and Scholarship (IDEALS) deposits.

 - All poster abstracts accepted for presentation at iConference 2019 will be published in the IDEALS open repository.